Non-relativistic quantum theory consistent with principle of locality: Experimental check of the developed theory

-The table shows that in all analysed cases $r_{var}<1$.
-It means that hypothesis of finite speed of the wave function perturbations propagation in non-relativistic quantum mechanics is confirmed experimentally.
-Mean value of dimensionless speed of the perturbations propagation calculated using data from the table and data from \cite{sh1a} is $v_P/c=1.4$ with standard error of mean value equal 0.2.
+The table shows that in all analyzed cases $r_{var}<1$.
+It means that hypothesis of finite speed of the wave function perturbations propagation in non-relativistic quantum mechanics and its corollary modified Schr\"odinger equation (\ref{eq:A5}) are confirmed experimentally.
+Mean value of dimensionless speed of the perturbations propagation calculated using data from the table and data for the Davisson-Germer experiments is $v_P/c=1.4$ with standard error of mean value equal 0.2.
 So 95\% confidence limits for dimensionless speed of the perturbations propagation are $1.0 \leq v_P/c \leq 1.8$.
 Therefore suggested in theory value $v_P/c=1$ is within these 95\% confidence limits.
-Thus, the cited experiments support our hypothesis that speed of the perturbations propagation is equal the speed of light though accuracy of the experiments was not high.
+Thus, the cited experiments support our hypothesis that speed of the perturbations propagation is equal the speed of light.